Morriar/nit/src/doc/doc_experiments/exp_align/corpus.spans/popcorn.corpus.md

 Route paths can be strings, parameterized strings or glob patterns.
 Query strings such as `?q=foo`are not part of the route path.

-Popcorn uses the `Handler::match(uri)` method to match the route paths.
+Popcorn uses the `AppRoute::match(uri)` method to match the route paths.

-> span: popcorn::Handler::match
+> span: popcorn::AppRoute::match

 Here are some examples of route paths based on strings.